 Wine quality trait marker validation:

-- 1,400 samples are being phenotyped, and will be analyzed to determine genetic markers tied to fruit quality traits.
+- Over 2,000 samples are being phenotyped on nine populations, and will be analyzed to determine genetic markers tied to fruit quality traits.

 Table grape cluster architecture marker validation: